• Home

 • Vinegar: cider vinegar, herb vinegar (avoid balsamic vinegar)

-• Vegetables: pumpkin, zucchini, chard, celery, spinach, avocado, broccoli, rhubarb
+• Vegetables: pumpkin, zucchini, chard, celery, spinach, avocado, rhubarb

 • Fruits (you have to test them individually): banana, papaya, lime, lemon, mandarin